UKGovernmentBEIS/beis-report-official-development-assistance/doc/terraform-deployment.md

 ## Manual Deployment

-We avoid manual deployments on production and staging, but require them on our training environment (pentest).
+We avoid manual deployments on production and staging.
+Currently deployments to production are set up to deploy to the training/pentest environment as well, from the same branch.

 ### Setup